Satisfactory Academic Progress (SAP)

 When evaluated, students who do not meet the minimum academic progress requirements will be placed on Warning or Suspension status.
 An explanation of consequences is defined here.

 - Warning Status: When financial aid applicants fail to meet one or more of the standards of academic progress, they are placed on Warning status.
 Students on Warning status may receive financial aid for one more semester if they meet all other financial aid eligibility requirements.

 - Suspension Status: After a student has been placed on Warning status and fails to meet one or more of the standards of academic progress a second time, he/she is placed on Suspension status.
 Students on Suspension status will have all financial aid cancelled for future terms (if already awarded) and will no longer be eligible to receive financial assistance.

 Important: Students who fail the Maximum Time Frame (Credit Hours) Standard are automatically placed in Suspension status; they do not get a Warning period.

 Students who are on Suspension status because of failure to maintain academic progress have a right to appeal.
-All appeals must be complete, provide detailed information and supporting documentation about mitigating circumstances, and must be submitted in writing to the Office of Student Financial Assistance.
+All appeals must be complete, provide detailed information and supporting documentation about mitigating circumstances.
 Mitigating circumstances include injury or illness of the student or death of an immediate family member.
 Students should not assume that appeals will be approved.